mobius3/logtrace/README.md

 The logtrace logging library
 ============================

-**logtrace** is a C++11 *single-header* library for adding logging capabilities to your application.
+**logtrace** is a C++11 library for adding logging capabilities to your application.
 It features multiple verbosity levels, nested function tracing (indented information when entering or leaving a function) and inclusive and exclusive filtering.
 It also features Android [logcat] support :)

 It was designed to be as unobtrusive as possible and to keep your code free of such `LOGLIBRARY_LOGMESSAGE_ERROR("hi?")` macros.
 No explicit inicialization required.

 Installation
 ------------
-Drop logtrace.h into your project where your source files can see it.
+Drop logtrace.h and logtrace.cc into your project where your source files can see it.
+Compile and link logtrace.cc together with your source files.

 Using
 -----